 Applications for admission to a graduate research program may be submitted at any time in the year.
 However, to be considered for a scholarship you are required to submit your application before one of the deadlines of our five scholarship rounds.

-If you are a new student and have applied for a graduate research degree in the Melbourne School of Engineering by the relevant closing date, you will be automatically considered for Melbourne Graduate Research Scholarships.
+If you are a new student and have applied for a graduate research degree in the Faculty of Engineering and IT by the relevant closing date, you will be automatically considered for Melbourne Graduate Research Scholarships.
 You do not need to submit a separate application for Melbourne Graduate Research Scholarships.

 5. Prepare documentation

-The Melbourne School of Engineering requires particular documents to be included with your application before assessment can take place.
+The Faculty of Engineering and IT requires particular documents to be included with your application before assessment can take place.
 If you are still studying, we encourage you to apply now before completing your degree by including current transcripts of at least up to the first semester of your final year studies.
 To avoid delays in the assessment of your application, you must include: